gregv12/fluxtion-service-starter/README.md

 ### Overview
 In many systems services execute independently but need to co-ordinate their lifecycle with each other.
-A service may require all downstream service to be started before starting itself and becoming available to accept upstream requests.
+A service may require all downstream services to be started before starting and becoming available to accept upstream requests.

 Similarly, if a downstream service becomes unavailable all upstream services will need to be notified and take appropriate actions.

 As systems grow a complex graph of interdependent services quickly arises, the difficulty in correctly managing lifecycle overwhelms a handwritten manual solution.

 Service starter provides an automated utility for managing the lifecycle of independent services, executing